sharetribe/flex-docs/src/docs/concepts-payments/payment-methods-overview/index.md

 category: concepts-payments
 ingress:
-  This article provides an overview of different payment methods in Flex.
+  This article provides an overview of different payment methods in Sharetribe.
 published: true
 ---

-## Introduction to payments in Flex
+## Introduction to payments in Sharetribe

-Enabling customers to pay for their bookings and handle the transaction flow efficiently is one of the most valuable features of Flex.
-Flex leverages Stripe for payments and offers multiple different ways for customers to pay for transactions.
+Enabling customers to pay for their bookings and handle the transaction flow efficiently is one of the most valuable features of Sharetribe.
+Sharetribe leverages Stripe for payments and offers multiple different ways for customers to pay for transactions.
 The following are the currently supported payment methods, divided into two categories - pull and push payment methods:

 - Pull payment methods
   - card payments